Teacher: Pedagogy and teaching

 The objective is typically accomplished through either an informal or formal approach to learning, including a course of study and lesson plan that teaches skills, knowledge or thinking skills.
 Different ways to teach are often referred to as pedagogy.
 When deciding what teaching method to use teachers consider students' background knowledge, environment, and their learning goals as well as standardized curricula as determined by the relevant authority.
 Many times, teachers assist in learning outside of the classroom by accompanying students on field trips.
 The increasing use of technology, specifically the rise of the internet over the past decade, has begun to shape the way teachers approach their roles in the classroom.

 The objective is typically a course of study, lesson plan, or a practical skill.
 A teacher may follow standardized curricula as determined by the relevant authority.
 The teacher may interact with students of different ages, from infants to adults, students with different abilities and students with learning disabilities.

 Teaching using pedagogy also involve assessing the educational levels of the students on particular skills.
 Understanding the pedagogy of the students in a classroom involves using differentiated instruction as well as supervision to meet the needs of all students in the classroom.
 Pedagogy can be thought of in two manners.
-First, teaching itself can be taught in many different ways, hence, using a pedagogy of teaching styles.
-Second, the pedagogy of the learners comes into play when a teacher assesses the pedagogic diversity of their students and differentiates for the individual students accordingly.
+Teaching itself can be taught in many different ways, hence, using a pedagogy of teaching methods.
 For example, an experienced teacher and parent described the place of a teacher in learning as follows: "The real bulk of learning takes place in self-study and problem solving with a lot of feedback around that loop.
 The function of the teacher is to pressure the lazy, inspire the bored, deflate the cocky, encourage the timid, detect and correct individual flaws, and broaden the viewpoint of all.
 This function looks like that of a coach using the whole gamut of psychology to get each new class of rookies off the bench and into the game."